 - 1) The playing field measures 60 yards long (including the end zones) and 25 yards wide.
 If insufficient space is available, a slightly smaller space can be used.
 A space of at least five yards around the field must be free and clear of obstructions.
 The field can be marked with paint of a visible color, and pylons/cones. - 2) No-Run Zones are in place to prevent teams from conducting power run plays.
 While in the No-Run Zones, teams cannot run the ball in any fashion.
-All plays must be pass plays, even with a handoff. - 3) Stepping on a boundary line is considered out of bounds. - 4) Each Offensive team approaches only TWO No-Run Zones in each drive. - 5) Diagram of Flag Football Field
+Any ball snapped on or in these zones must be passed. - 3) Stepping on a boundary line is considered out of bounds. - 4) Each Offensive team approaches only TWO No-Run Zones in each drive. - 5) Diagram of Flag Football Field